Language manual

 but without referring to the function by name.

-The fibonacci function can be implemented in the following way:
+As another example, the fibonacci function can be implemented in the following way:

 fun fib(p : nat) =